Multi-Scale Diffusion: Enhancing Spatial Layout in High-Resolution Panoramic Image Generation: Experiment

+\item \textbf{Compatibility}: \textbf{CLIP} is used to evaluate the alignment between generated images and the input prompts by calculating cosine similarity, while \textbf{CLIP-aesthetic} is used to quantify the aesthetic quality of the images using a linear estimator. \end{itemize}

 The quantitative comparison illustrated in Fig. \ref{fig:4} indicates that our MSD approach outperforms the baselines across four critical evaluation metrics.
-The color bars represent average scores, while the black lines denote standard deviation.
-Our method significantly improves image quality in panorama generation, as evidenced by enhanced FID and KID scores, which suggest that the images generated by our model more closely resemble those produced by the reference model.
+Our method substantially improves panorama image quality, as reflected by lower FID and KID scores, indicating that our generated images more closely align with the reference distribution.
 The CLIP-Aesthetic scores further corroborate these improvements, with our method achieving the highest ratings.
-Additionally, our approach maintains compatibility with input prompts, performing comparably with other methods in the CLIP metric.
-In summary, our method effectively balances aesthetic quality with prompt relevance, making it a reliable solution for generating high-quality panoramas.
+Moreover, our method maintains strong prompt adherence, performing on par with existing methods in terms of CLIP metrics.
+These comprehensive results demonstrate that our method effectively balances aesthetic quality with prompt relevance, suggesting its viability for high-fidelity panorama generation tasks.

-\subsection{4.3\quad Ablation Study}
+\subsection{Ablation Study}

-Our MSD module includes several key factors that significantly influence its performance, such as the gradient weight and the timestep $\tau$, which determines the termination of gradient backpropagation.